scttcper/tinycolor/README.md

 * `hue` – Controls the hue of the generated color.
 You can pass a string representing a color name: `red`, `orange`, `yellow`, `green`, `blue`, `purple`, `pink` and `monochrome` are currently supported.
 If you pass a hexidecimal color string such as #00FFFF, its hue value will be extracted and used to generate colors.
 * `luminosity` – Controls the luminosity of the generated color.
 You can specify a string containing bright, light or dark.
 * `count` – An integer which specifies the number of colors to generate.
-* `seed` – An integer or string which when passed will cause randomColor to return the same color each time.
+* `seed` – An integer which when passed will cause randomColor to return the same color each time.
 * `alpha` – A decimal between 0 and 1.
 Only relevant when using a format with an alpha channel (rgba and hsla).
 Defaults to a random value.

 ```ts